 Get your Geneva Pass

-Switching back and forth between history and fiction, the mystery takes you to the Old Town’s historical and emblematic places to solve a thrilling mystery – disappearance of Professor Archibald Kymerion.
-My teenager who is a history buff enjoyed trying to work on the clues and hints outlined in the book.
 While at the Tourism office, pick up the Geneva Pass too.
-With the Geneva Pass, you’ll discover everything the city has to offer and the best spots.
+With the Geneva Pass, you’ll discover everything the city has to offer, the best spots and discounts on all the Top things to do in Geneva with kids.
 For 1, 2 or 3 days, the city is yours to explore, with its museums, cruises on the lake, Segway, peddle boats and more…over 40 attractions and activities that are free or discounted with your city card!

 PIN IT FOR LATER